An insulated patio roof is a smart outdoor improvement to your home.

 An insulated roof looks more substantial because, quite simply, it is.

 An insulated aluminum patio roof uses aluminum-clad foam panels.
-They make the roof panels 3 to 6 inches thick—not just at the edges, where the fascia on a pan roof may be that tall, but all across the panels.
+They make the roof panels 3 to 6 inches thick—not just at the edges, where the fascia on a pan roof maybe that tall, but all across the panels.

 A pan roof has a less-finished look, with the pan roof sections either corrugated or creased to add rigidity.
 They may be painted or unfinished.
 By contrast, the insulated panels on a quality patio roof—the Renaissance Patio Products Moderno and Classico are good examples—have factory-finished aluminum facing on the top and on the underside.
-That means your view when siting or standing on your patio is neat and uncluttered.
+That means your view when sitting or standing on your patio is neat and uncluttered.
 The finish is the same 3-mil powder coat that you see on all the other framing members.

 Because of the more permanent, more finished look of insulated patio roofing, you can expect that an insulated roof will retain more of its value than a pan roof.
 Neither, to be honest, will return 100 percent.